sam-rice/mortgage-calculator/README.md

 ### Abstract

-This project is a simple command line application that will calculate the payment schedule for a mortgage based on the user's input (principal, interest, loan duration).
+This project is a simple command line application that will calculate the payment schedule for a mortgage based on the user's input (principal, interest, and loan duration).

 ### Project Context